chrisxfire/chrisxfire.github.io/content/notes/asp.net/reading/architecting-modern-web-apps/3-common-web-app-architectures/index.md

 ![](./clean-architecture-3.png)

-## Organizing Code in Clean Architecture
+## organizing code in clean architecture
 Application Core
 - Entities (business model classes that are persisted)
 - Aggregates (groups of entities)